A Review of The Art of Music Publishing by Helen Gammons

 By understanding these steps, songwriters and composers can better navigate the music publishing landscape and make informed decisions to maximize their revenue.

-The Role of a Music Publisher:
+The Role of a Music Publisher in the Brain on Music Industry

 A music publisher is a vital ally in the music industry, handling the business side of music so that artists can focus on their creative endeavors.
 Here’s what a music publisher does: